Lan Leist KC Criminal Barrister

 R v U (Central Criminal Court) – Death by Driving

-Ms. Chana secured an acquittal following a week long trial at the Old Bailey, involving cross examination of prosecution collision experts.
-The Crown had contended that her client had been speeding, and failed to notice a pedestrian whilst driving in the E1 area, resulting in a fatal collision.
+Ms. Chana secured an acquittal following a week-long trial at the Old Bailey, involving cross examination of prosecution collision experts.
+The Crown had contended that her client had been speeding and failed to notice a pedestrian whilst driving in the E1 area, resulting in a fatal collision.
 Ms Chana, through her cross examination and analysis of the case in her closing speech outlined that the combination of various factors, including clothing; time of night; reflectivity meant the incident was a genuine accident and not the result of criminality.
 The jury acquitted Ms Chana’s client after 5 hours of deliberation.
-Reported.
+(Reported).

 R v S (Winchester Crown Court) – Death by Driving

 Instructed to represent a defendant for sentencing following his early guilty plea to causing death by dangerous driving, Ms. Chana, was able to mitigate on behalf of her client, resulting in a sentence of 5 years, where the Judge had considered the starting point, owing to the aggravating features to be 9 years custody.
 The Judge had considered the offence to be within the highest category of such offences, which ordinarily sees a starting point of 8 years immediate custody.
 The tragic case required Counsel who was tactful and sympathetic.
 It was these traits that lead to her instruction for sentence.
-The case has been reported in the local
+The case has been reported in the local press.

-R v I (Canterbury Crown Court)
+R v S (Snaresbrook Crown Court) – Sexual Assault

 R v P (Southwark Crown Court) – Kidnap